[ < < previous | index | next >> ]

 The black sky here is carpeted with stars.
 The Milky Way glows across the sky like a twisted spine, bright and clear.
 It's been a long time since I've seen a night sky as dark and clear as this, and so many stars.

 We turned in for the night, listening to the sounds of the singers we'd heard at the Devil's Marbles.
 It turns out they are the Sydney Street Choir on a tour of the Northern Territory, and they managed to set up some of their own audio equipment in the pub for some karaoke and sing-alongs.
 (Check their blog page.
-The photo on 21st August of them singing near the Marbles, with the white bus - we were standing right behind that bus!)
+The photo on 21st August of them singing near the Marbles, with the white bus - we were standing right behind that bus! [link removed as the blog and photo have been removed])

 M. has borrowed a hair dryer to use after her shower - from one of the women who works here.
 They didn't have one to lend to motel guests, so the lady offered her own personal dryer from her residence.
 M. said I'd return it soon, but the woman said don't worry, give it back in the morning.